ayixon/RaPDTool/README.md

 RaPDTool use raw reads or metagenomic assemblies and call FOCUS profiler to report the organisms/abundance present in the metagenome.

-# 2. Deconvolve a metagenome into individual genomes or bins.
+# 2. Deconvolve a metagenome into individual genomes or bins, and refine the set of MAGs.

 If the input consist on a metagenome assembly, RaPDTool automatically call Metabat2  to aggregate individual genome bins.
 The bins are subsequently refined with Binning_refiner
 (https://github.com/songweizhi/Binning_refiner) to produce a non-redundant set.